LearnYouSomeComputer/Tools-For-Programming/03-Git-Basics.md

 [^half-closed]: Maybe just half-closed this time.
 [^emerge]: It's as though they were laying there in the grass the whole time.
 So weird.
 [^tony-robins]: You later realize that the muse was just Tony Robbins getting you super amped about everything.
-[^Primer]: Although you should *absolutely* see it if you haven't.
+[^Primer]: You should *absolutely* see Primer if you haven't.
 Who doesn't love a good indie time travel movie?
 [^assume1]: I assume.
 [^assume2]: I reckon.
 [^given]: That's a given.
+[^close]: If you read the first footnote, close them first.